blackpuppy/docs/en/models/additional-methods-and-properties.rst

 Additional Methods and Properties
 #################################

-While CakePHP’s model functions should get you where you need to go, don’t forget that model classes are just that: classes that allow you to write your own methods or define your own properties.
+While CakePHP's model functions should get you where you need to go, don't forget that model classes are just that: classes that allow you to write your own methods or define your own properties.

 Any operation that handles the saving and fetching of data is best